 Students who are new to Imagine Learning take the Placement Test only once during the school year—the first time they log in to Imagine Language & Literacy.
 Students can start and complete the Placement Test at any time and the test window will never close.

 The Placement Test is enabled by default and cannot be disabled.

-Educators should plan on at least 25 minutes to administer the Placement Test.
+Teachers should plan on at least 25 minutes to administer the Placement Test.
 Because the Placement Test is adaptive, students may take anywhere from 10-60 minutes to complete the test, depending on their skill level.
-Administrators and Educators can check the status of students while they are taking the test.
-Administrators and Educators can then review student test results after students have completed the test.
+Administrators and Teachers can check the status of students while they are taking the test.
+Administrators and Teachers can then review student test results after students have completed the test.

 What the Placement Test measures

 The Imagine Language & Literacy Placement Test determines students’ proficiency in key skill areas and then places them in the Imagine Language & Literacy curriculum so that they receive the instruction that they need.
 The Placement Test determines students' proficiency in these skill areas:

 - Phonological Awareness

 - Phonics and Word Recognition

 Placement Test results also serve as a baseline, point-in-time comparison point for student growth throughout the school year.

 The Placement Test includes 13 subtests across these 6 skill areas: Print Concepts, Phonological Awareness, Phonics and Word Recognition, Reading Comprehension, Oral Vocabulary, and Grammar.
 Imagine Language & Literacy reports results for 8 of the 13 subtests.
 The remaining 4 subtests are only used to place students appropriately.
 No student will receive all 13 subtests.